I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 -

+The British are modest to a fault about their cheeses; only Stilton is internationally recognised and I suspect this is only because once opened it's impossible to ignore.
+Aside from that, UK supermarkets are a Cheddar hell (though things have improved somewhat in recent years).
+But there are excellent cheeses to be had — and of a kind quite unlike those on the continent.
 Light, slightly acid, hard and crumbly, Wensleydale is, so I opine, the finest representative of a breed which includes Leicester and Cheshire cheese.
 UK goats cheeses are also excellent.
-But forget the supermarkets; visit a farmers' market on a sunday morning — and the farmers need all the help they can get.
+Visit a farmers' market on a Sunday morning — and the farmers need all the help they can get. rec: A fine cheese from a fine county.

 Disclaimer